Arcandrus/mtg-forum/README.md

 ## Design
 Taking into account Strategy, Scope, Structure, Skeleton and surface, together with User Stories and desired outcomes, this is what I considered while building this project.

-To keep things cohesive and intuative, I had decided on having a sidebar navigation layout, with a persistent header and footer, all loaded and controlled by the **base.html** template.
+To keep things cohesive and intuitive, I had decided on having a sidebar navigation layout, with a persistent header and footer, all loaded and controlled by the **base.html** template.
 A wireframe of this initial design concept can be accessed in the [technologies](#technologies) section.
 I felt this enabled the most cohesive and consistent display of all the controls and options while giving plenty of space to display content to the user.
-I wanted all the controls for the user to be persitent and easy to understand, which is why I used the sidebar approach, included icon labels using FontAwesome.
+I wanted all the controls for the user to be persistent and easy to understand, which is why I used the sidebar approach, included icon labels using FontAwesome.

 <details>
    <summary>Screenshot of sidebar</summary>